vijay8672/HealthEcho-Healthcare-Chatbot-using-Retrieval-Augmented-Generation/README.md

 - **Improved Performance**: By caching past conversation history and relevant documents, response time is reduced.
 - **Context-Aware Responses**: The chatbot remembers prior conversations and integrates context for more coherent and meaningful answers.
-- **Efficient Document Retrieval**: Using a vector store, the chatbot can pull relevant documents to answer specific questions.
+- **Efficient Document Retrieval**: Using FAISS vector search, the chatbot efficiently retrieves relevant documents to answer specific questions.
 - **Markdown Support**: Responses are formatted with markdown for better readability and UI.
 - **Responsive UI**: The chatbot features a ChatGPT-like interface with dark mode toggle, full-page responsiveness, and a typing indicator.
 - **Extensible**: Easily customizable for adding new sources of data or improving response templates.